MM120-i/EECS4443/README.md

 ***Technical Description:***

-The memory retention game is a mobile application that uses interesting game-like exercises to assist users improve their cognitive abilities.
+The memory retention game is a full stack mobile application that uses interesting game-like exercises to assist users improve their cognitive abilities.
 The application will be created in Android Studio using the Java programming language.
 This application is based on Human-Computer Interaction (HCI) concepts to deliver the best possible experience to the user.

 ***Topic Description:***